Anshitacodes/ai-spend-audit/DEVLOG.md

 - Still planning the pricing normalization strategy for different AI tools.

 **Plan for tomorrow:**
-- Research pricing data and start building the audit engine + form flow.
+- Research pricing data and start building the audit engine + form flow work .